JasperW01/Set_Up_K8S_Cluster_On_AWS/README.md

 MacBook-Pro:~ jaswang$ aws --version aws-cli/1.11.136 Python/3.6.1 Darwin/16.7.0 botocore/1.6.3
 ```
 Now we need to configure AWS CLI tool with AWS credentials.
 First we need to create AWS access key and AWS secret access key by the folowing steps if you don't have one yet.
+AWS access keys are used to make secure REST or HTTP Query protocol requests to AWS service APIs.

     a.
 Log onto AWS console - https://aws.amazon.com/console/
     b.
 Go ==> Security & Identity & Compliance ==> IAM
     c.
 Create a new user belonging to Admin group
     d.
 In that user setting window, select Security Credentials tab.
     e.
 In the section of Access Keys, click the button of Create Access Key.
     f.
 In the pop up window, a Access Key ID and a Secret Access Key will present.
 Click the button of Download .csv file to download them to your laptop.
 Then close the pop up window.

 Now we can configure the AWS CLI tool on the laptop with AWS credentials retrieved by the steps above:
 ```